 Where can I purchase KNTR merchandise?

 The Kids Need to Read online store offers a variety of products that promote Kids Need to Read and literacy.
 Net proceeds from the store help Kids Need to Read to buy more books.
 Visit the store.

 Kids Need to Read welcomes volunteers in the greater Phoenix, Arizona area.
 If you would like to contribute professional skills, help out at our local events, or assist with book sorting and other general needs, please contact us to express your interest.

 We are grateful for fundraisers conducted on KNTR's behalf in any part of the country, no matter how large or small.
-Please contact Debbie Brown to discuss the possibility of operating a fundraiser for the foundation.
+Please contact Lori Cothrun to discuss the possibility of operating a fundraiser for the foundation.